1. Keep the design simple, clean, consistent, and clear.

 - Use a hierarchy of text blocks, moving from larger to smaller text:

-o Header (headlines)
+- Header (headlines)

-o Normal (body text)
+- Normal (body text)

-- Header (headlines or titles):
+- Header (headlines or titles)

-Larger font size using a bold or strong style that can be read some distance away.
+- Larger font size using a bold or strong style that can be read some distance away.

-- For subtitles or accent text, script fonts (cursive) can add creative flair.
+- Script fonts can add creative flair.

-Body or paragraph text: Choose simple fonts that are easy to read.
+- Choose simple fonts that are easy to read.

-Make your body text smaller and regular font weight (not bold).
+- Make your body text smaller and regular font weight (not bold).

 - Choose colors that have high contrast against the background for easy reading.
 Be sure to check your contrast with a contrast checker to meet accessibility guidelines.

-o Dark background--choose white or lighter colors
+- Dark background: choose white or lighter colors.

-- Bright colors for playful events.
+- Bright colors for a fun and playful feel.